Chicago (typeface): Description

-German-language versions of the Mac OS, as well as all language versions of Mac OS 9, had a different rendering of the 12-point version of Chicago.
-The letter W had two dips instead of one at the bottom of the letter, the letter V had its lower tip at the centre instead of veering left, and the letter I (capital "i") had serifs at the top and bottom, distinguishing it from l (lowercase "L").
+German-language versions of Mac OS, as well as all versions of Mac OS 9, had a different rendering of the 12-point version of Chicago.
+The letter "W" had two dips instead of one at the bottom, the letter "V" had its lower tip at the center instead of veering left, and the letter "I" (capital "i") had serifs at the top and bottom, distinguishing it from "l" (lowercase "L").
 A mix of this and the original Chicago was used in the original iPod.

 Chicago was also used in Apple marketing materials.
 It was common to find this font in early amateur desktop publishing productions, since it was available as part of the system.
-While Apple gravitated away from Chicago following the adoption of the relatively easier-to-read Charcoal as part of the platinum theme in Mac OS, it was later revived in the user interface for the iPod music player, where legibility on its low resolution two-color screen once again became an asset.
-With the introduction of the iPod mini, a smaller typeface was needed, and the Espy Sans font from the Apple Newton was used.
-Finally, with the introduction of the iPod Photo, the color iPod interface changed to Podium Sans—a bitmap font similar to the Myriad Pro typeface which Apple has adopted gradually for its marketing since 2002.
+While Apple gravitated away from Chicago following the adoption of the easier-to-read Charcoal as part of the Platinum theme in Mac OS, it was later revived in the user interface of the iPod music player, where its design purpose was once again applicable.
+With the introduction of the iPod mini, however, a smaller typeface was needed, and the Espy Sans font from the Apple Newton was used.
+Finally, with the introduction of the iPod Photo, the color iPod interface switched to Podium Sans, a bitmap font similar to the Myriad Pro typeface (which Apple had adopted gradually for its marketing beginning in 2002 before it was replaced by San Francisco in 2016).

-The Chicago pixel typeface was also adapted by Squaresoft for use in the English releases of their Super NES titles, such as Final Fantasy VI and Chrono Trigger.
+The Chicago bitmap typeface was also adapted by Squaresoft for use in the English-language releases of Super NES games such as Final Fantasy VI and Chrono Trigger.

 Though the original font is no longer bundled with macOS, two Thai-language fonts bundled with macOS, Krungthep and Silom, use Chicago for their Latin letters and hence can be used as modern replacements.

-Chicago is a registered trademark ("typeface fonts recorded on computer software"), belonging to Apple since August 1996.
+Chicago is a registered trademark ("typeface fonts recorded on computer software") belonging to Apple since August 1996.